 chris - Fotolia

 The future of any part of the vast, disorderly technology space is determined by the interplay between problems and opportunities that create customer demand and the technology developments that rebuild the framework of supply.
-The telecom industry is no exception.
-And despite the general vastness and disorder of the industry, a big part of telecom's future will depend on how two technology advances -- 5G wireless and event-driven networking -- intersect the problem-and-opportunity space.
+The telecommunications industry is no exception.
+And despite the general vastness and disorder of the industry, a big part of telecommunication's future will depend on how two technology advances -- 5G wireless and event-driven networking -- intersect the problem-and-opportunity space.

 The most multifaceted, least-understood piece of the puzzle has to be 5G wireless technology.
 Wireless infrastructure has advanced through a series of generational changes for decades, and 5G will certainly not be the last.
 But 5G will be the most different generation, because a big part of 5G focuses on erasing the differences between wireline and wireless networking to accommodate the exploding mobility of network users.

 The radio-network side of 5G wireless technology is a given.
 The 5G New Radio specifications are advancing the fastest of all the 5G elements.
 At the head of the group are the millimeter-wave applications of 5G as a replacement for traditional copper loop in fiber-to-the-node (FTTN) deployments.
 Operators are already committed to 5G-FTTN hybrid deployments in 2018.
 And, eventually, that will make 5G wireless technology a critical component in what will probably still be called wireline broadband.